alokkumar1-wex/benefits-shadcn-ui-poc/docs/implementation-overview.md

 **Result**: No component references raw hex codes or arbitrary spacing—everything is token-driven and theme-ready.

+- To guarantee API stability, every UI primitive exports an explicit `*Props` type (e.g., `ButtonProps`, `DialogContentProps`) that is re-exported from `src/index.ts`.
+Downstream consumers should rely on these types when composing or extending primitives.

 ## 4. Tailwind Configuration

 - `darkMode: ['class']` keeps dark theme opt-in via the `dark` class.